micahlt/sbarchive/README.md

-# Unofficial archive of old Scratch projects
+# An Unofficial Archive of Scratch Projects

-Due to the Scratch Team planning to remove the ability to view unshared projects (https://github.com/LLK/scratch-www/pull/6773), I had the idea to archive as many old projects as possible with the purpose of preserving Scratch's community history.
+Due to the Scratch Team planning to remove the ability to view unshared projects (see [here](https://github.com/LLK/scratch-www/pull/6773)), I had the idea to archive as many old projects as possible with the purpose of preserving Scratch's community history.

+## Progress

+Shared Projects on Scratch: `100,000,000`

+Projects Archived So Far: `50,000`

+Progress: `0%`

-## Opening projects
+## Opening Project Files

+All project files are uploaded to The Internet Archive and can be found [here]().

 The files all are automatically downloaded with the `.sb3` extension for compatibility, but some older projects may not import correctly.
-If Scratch fails to import a project, then attempt to switch the file extension to either `.sb2` or `.sb`
+If Scratch fails to import a project, then attempt to switch the file extension to either `.sb2` or `.sb`.

-## Contributing projects
+## Contributing

 Please, contribute!
 First, clone this repo to your computer or a cloud machine with plenty of space.
 Second, run `npm install`.
 Third, see what the most recent project is (the largest filename in the `projects` folder), then edit the `index.js` file's `initialIndex` and `finalIndex` variables accordingly.
 I recommend that you keep the `initialIndex` and `finalIndex` no more than 10000 apart - otherwise, you'll have some problems with RAM consumption.
 Once you've downloaded a lot of files, make a commit with a message like this: